-My son or daughter has been asked to come in for a meeting about an allegation of misconduct.
+My student has been asked to come in for a meeting about an allegation of misconduct.
 What can I do to help?

 Often students and parents are anxious about the conduct process.
 One way to help is to become informed about how our process works.
 You can review our web site to learn about our expectations as well as how our conduct process works (www.sandiego.edu/conduct).
 Please know that our process is administrative in nature and not the same as the criminal or civil process you would find outside of the university.
 Our primary goal is to create a safe environment that supports the mission and goals of the academic community.

-Although they are now in college, we encourage you to talk with your son or daughter about their values and how their actions can impact their future.
-While your child is now technically an adult, college is a time of growth, change and challenge and USD encourages parents to coach their young adults to make use of the established university policies, procedures, protocols, and resources.
+Although they are now in college, we encourage you to talk with your student about their values and how their actions can impact their future.
+While your student is now technically an adult, college is a time of growth, change and challenge and USD encourages parents to coach their students to make use of the established university policies, procedures, protocols, and resources.

 If my student is found responsible for misconduct what will happen?

 The conduct process allows for flexibility in determining the outcome of an incident based on the circumstances and seriousness of the incident and the conduct history of the student.
 There is no set sanction for any violation.
 Sanctions are primarily meant to be educational for the student.
 In some instances sanctions may also be designed to support the educational goals of the university or protect the community.
 Examples of sanctions available can be found at http://www.sandiego.edu/conduct/sanctions.php .